gvwilson/sensibleadventures/cloudherd/new.md

 It was like kicking a beehive.
-Noxy wasn't even a sentence into stammering out what had happened before Indy pulled her into a hug and Sergeant Dorbu and Major Bonzon were barking orders and running back to the bath house with the other soldiers right behind them with swords in their hands and Aft right there with them, yelling about the back door to the bath house, someone should go around back in case
+Noxy wasn't even a sentence into stammering out what had happened before Indy pulled her into a hug and Sergeant Dorbu and Colonel Bonzon were barking orders and running back to the bath house with the other soldiers right behind them with swords in their hands and Aft right there with them, yelling about the back door to the bath house, someone should go around back in case